evanharmon/eph-headspace/jq-recipes.md

 `jq 'del(._id, ._rev)'`

-## Map and Filter array of JSON to inner object
+## Map And Filter Array Of JSON To Inner Object
 `cat file.json | jq '.docs' | jq 'map(.payload)' | more`

-## Exclude keys but keep commas for array of objects
+## Exclude Keys But Keep Commas For Array Of Objects
 ```
 cat new.json |\
   jq '.results' |\